Lynn Cominsky: Sonoma State University

 Starting in 2013, and in partnership with SSU's Early Academic Outreach program led by Susan Wandling, Cominsky's group began to develop a two-year high school curriculum called "Learning by Making."
 This five-year project is one of 18 funded by the U.S. Department of Education's Investing in Innovation program for 2013.
 The curriculum is currently being piloted with six high-needs rural high schools in Mendocino county.
 The group's newest NSF project "Teaching Einstein's Universe to Community College students" has developed an on-line course to educate lower-division physics instructors about the science of LIGO.
 These courses also provide resources for instructors to use in their calculus-based introductory physics classes.

 Cominsky has been a member of many different advisory committees, including the Chandra User's Group, the Structure and Evolution of the Universe Subcommittee of NASA's Space Sciences Advisory Committee, and the LIGO Program Advisory Committee.
-She has served on the Executive committees for the High Energy Astrophysics Division of the American Astronomical Society, and for the Division of Astrophysics of the American Physical Society.
-Currently she is also Chair of the APS California Section.
-For a decade, she was the Deputy Press Officer for the American Astronomical Society, and she continues as the Press Officer for both the Fermi and Swift missions.
+She has served on the executive committees for the High Energy Astrophysics Division of the American Astronomical Society, and for the Division of Astrophysics of the American Physical Society.
+Currently she is also chair of the APS California Section.
+For a decade, she was the deputy press officer for the American Astronomical Society, and she continues as the press officer for both the Fermi and Swift missions.
 In these positions, she often interprets astronomical discoveries to the public.

 Honors and awards

 In 1993, Cominsky was named both SSU Outstanding Professor and California Professor of the Year by the Council for the Advancement and Support of Education (CASE).
 In 2008, Cominsky was named a Fellow of the California Council on Science and Technology, in 2009, she was named a Fellow of the American Physical Society (Education) and in 2013, she was named a Fellow of the American Association for the Advancement of Science (Astronomy).
 Recent awards include the 2014 Aerospace Awareness award from the Women in Aerospace professional organization, the 2015 Sally Ride Excellence in Education award from the American Astronautical Society and the 2016 Education prize from the American Astronomical Society.

-Cominsky also was named the 2016 awardee of the Wang Family Excellence Award from the California State University system, in the category of Natural Sciences, Mathematical and Computer Sciences and Engineering.

-She was elected a Legacy Fellow of the American Astronomical Society in 2020.
+Additional awards include the 2016 Education Prize from the American Astronomical Society, the 2016 Wang Family Excellence Award from the California State University and the 2017 Frank J. Malina Education Medal from the International Astronautical Federation.
+In 2019, she was selected as one of the first 200 Legacy Fellows named by the American Astronomical Society.
+She was also elected a Legacy Fellow of the American Astronomical Society in 2020.